Graphene Nanoribbons as a Majorana Platform

-which is an even function of $k$.
+The findings shown in Fig.~\ref{Fig.:2_modelCalc} can be understood analytically by restricting the investigation to the two $\alpha$-spin bands $\epsilon_{\alpha\pm}(k)$, which is an even function of $k$.
 Starting with the Fermi level in the lower band and examining only the band that crosses the Fermi level, the band projected BdG Hamiltonian reads